Notification-Inspector

-Notification Inspector is a lightweight, pure Kotlin Multiplatform (KMP) library designed to capture, log, and inspect push notification payloads directly on-device.
-Supporting Android, iOS, JVM (Desktop), JavaScript, and WebAssembly, it provides developers with an interactive, on-device UI console to monitor and audit Firebase Cloud Messages (FCM) or Apple Push Notifications (APNs) in real-time, greatly accelerating the development and QA cycle.
+Notification Inspector is a lightweight, pure Kotlin Multiplatform (KMP) on-device DevTools for push notifications, designed to capture, log, and inspect push notification payloads directly on-device.
+Supporting Android and iOS, it provides developers with an interactive, on-device UI console to monitor and audit Firebase Cloud Messages (FCM) or Apple Push Notifications (APNs) in real-time, greatly accelerating the development and QA cycle.

 Debugging push notifications is historically a tedious process.
 Developers typically have to search through verbose IDE system logs (Logcat/Xcode console), set up complex local proxy tools (Charles, Proxyman), or rely on backend logs to verify that payload properties are being delivered correctly.